ember-learn/guides-source/guides/release/getting-started/index.md

 Some of these features that you'll learn about in the guides are:

 * [Ember CLI](../configuring-ember/configuring-ember-cli/) - A robust development toolkit to create, develop, and build Ember applications.
 When you see an `$ ember <command>` instruction throughout the guides, that's Ember CLI!
+* [Components](../components/) - The fundamental construct used in Ember applications, used to create reusable UI elements and define the layout and the functionality of the app.
-* [Routing](../routing/) - The central part of an Ember application.
+* [Routing](../routing/) - A central part of an Ember application.
 Enables developers to drive the application state from the URL.
-* [Templating engine](../templates/handlebars-basics/) - Use Handlebars syntax to write your application's templates
+* [Services](../services/) - The way to store long-term state in your application and pass it around.
-* [Data layer](../models/) - Ember Data provides a consistent way to communicate with external APIs and manage application state
+* [Ember Data](../models/) - Ember Data provides a consistent way to communicate with external APIs and manage application state
 * [Ember Inspector](../ember-inspector/) - A browser extension, or bookmarklet, to inspect your application live.
 It's also useful for spotting Ember applications in the wild, try to install it and open up the [NASA website](https://www.nasa.gov/)!

 ## Organization